 1. The Chronological Resumé style shows a list of the work experience in reverse chronological order (with the most recent experience showcased first).
 It includes some descriptive words about each position handled, typically described in one short paragraph.

 This type of resuméhas some advantages: it is widely recognized and accepted, it is easy to read, and it shows a clearly defined pattern of your development.
 There are disadvantages, however.
-It does not feature your major achievements, nor does it effectively present
+It does not feature your major achievements, nor does it effectively present your other skills.

 2. The Functional Skills Resumé highlights your skills and attainments instead of merely providing a chronological list of your career history.
 Your accomplishments and skills are presented at the beginning and your job history is shown the end part of the resumé.